Zero Proof Meaning: What does zero-proof mean? Full Beverage Guide

 Yes, zero proof does exist, but it requires intention.
 Products labeled 0.0% are formulated to contain no measurable alcohol.
 Unlike low-alcohol beverages or drinks that contain less than 0.5%, true zero-proof options are built from the ground up without fermentation or alcohol removed after the fact.

 This distinction matters for people who want the ritual of a cocktail without any alcohol intake.
-Zero-proof spirits and zero-proof drinks are designed specifically for that audience, prioritizing flavor profile and experience over imitation.
+Zero-proof spirits and zero-proof drinks are made specifically for that audience, prioritizing flavor profile and experience over imitation.

 How Non-Alcoholic Spirits Are Made